Have you ever heard that the passport of a country is powerful or strong and wondered on what basis is it decided?

 Germany and South Korea take the second spot in the list with a score of 190 while Finland, Italy, Luxembourg, Spain make it to the top 10 list by occupying third place with a score of 189.
 However, we will not find a drastic change in the list of names if we look at the list further down the top 10.

 New Zealand which takes sixth place, has recently announced that it has decided to move away from its Covid-19 elimination strategy in favor of a vaccine certificate system ranks.
-Belgium and Switzerland also occupy the sixth place with a score of 186.
+Belgium, Norway, and Switzerland also occupy the sixth place with a score of 186.

-Erstwhile top-ranking countries like The United States and the United Kingdom, which held the number one spot together 7 years back are now at seventh position with a score of 185 along with countries like the Czech Republic, Greece, Malta, and Norway.
+Erstwhile top-ranking countries like The United States and the United Kingdom, which held the number one spot together 7 years back are now at sixth position with a score of 186.

-In eighth place, we have countries from eastern and western parts of the globe – Australia and Canada respectively with a score of 184.
-Hungary is at the ninth place while Lithuania, Poland, and Slovakia have together made their entry into the list at No.10 spot, with a score of 182.
+In seventh place, we have countries from eastern and western parts of the globe – Australia Canada, Czech Republic, Greece, and Malta with a score of 185.
+Hungary and Poland are at 8th place while Lithuania and Slovakia have together made their entry into the list at No.9 spot, with a score of 182.

 Disparity Among Nations